 In China, the celebrated Chinese admiral Zheng He’s seafaring efforts didn’t gather momentum as the insular policies of the Ming and Qing dynasties eschewed involvement with foreigners, saw itself as the "Middle Kingdom," and, like India, conceded the Age of Exploration.

-China, though never colonised like India, has not forgotten the “” at the hands of the West and Japan.
+China, though never colonised like India, has not forgotten the “Century of Humiliation” at the hands of the West and Japan.